Beyond optical chirality density: tensor-based description of electromagnetic chirality: Zilch tensor

-The components $Z^{00c}$ naturally admit an interpretation as chirality flux components because the first term represents the $c$-component of the chirality flux $j_{\chi c}$ and the second term denotes curl from the $c$-component of the Pointing vector (dimensionless for now).
+The components $Z^{00c}$ naturally admit an interpretation as chirality-flux components: the first term is the $c$ component of the chirality flux $j_{\chi c}$, while the second term is the $c$ component of the curl of the Poynting vector.
 Since

 the explicit form of the "roof column" $Z^{00c}$ takes a particularly transparent form.
 We denote this column by $\bm{\tilde{j}}_\chi$